Most dogs are good with cats if they have lived with them from an early age, but some dog breeds tend to be particularly cat-friendly.

-In some cases, conflicts with these breeds are likely to be relatively benign.
+In some cases, conflicts with these breeds are likely to be benign.
 For example, Border Collies have a tendency to herd cats and other pets.
-Michael DeVine and Michele Earle-Bridge ( Border Collies, a Complete Pet Owner’s Manual) note that they are unlikely to harm cats once they catch up to them, but a cat may find the constant chasing traumatic.
+Michael DeVine and Michele Earle-Bridge (Border Collies, a Complete Pet Owner’s Manual) note that they are unlikely to harm cats once they catch up to them, but a cat may find the constant chasing traumatic.

 With other breeds, the risk may be relatively high, as with some Weimaraners.
-According to the Weimaraner Club of Kansas City, a significant percentage of Weimaraners will kill cats if given the opportunity.
+According to the Weimaraner Club of Greater Kansas City (Wcgkc.org), a significant percentage of Weimaraners will kill cats if given the opportunity.

 All Dogs Have the Potential to be Cat-Friendly

-Even the least cat-friendly dog breeds can become best friends with cats if they are raised with them.
+Even members of the least cat-friendly dog breeds can become best friends with cats if they are raised with them.
 Also, there are individuals within each breed that behave differently from the breed standard.

 See Can Cats and Dogs Be Friends for tips on facilitating positive first contacts between cats and dogs to reduce the likelihood of conflicts (the same rules apply when introducing a new cat to a resident dog).
 See also How to Stop a Dog Attacking a Cat for information on preventing canine-to-feline aggression.

 - Animal Planet.
 (2011).
 “Dog Breed Selector.”
 Animal.Discovery.com.